rthomas24/realtime-agents/README.md

   OPENAI_API_KEY=your_openai_api_key_here
   ```
 - Start the server with `npm run dev`
 - Open your browser to [http://localhost:3000](http://localhost:3000) to see the app.
-It will automatically connect to the `godMode` scenario.
+It will automatically connect to the `scraper` scenario.

 ## Configuring the Agent

-The primary configuration is in `src/app/agentConfigs/godMode.ts`.
-This file defines the `scraper` agent:
+The primary configuration is in `src/app/agentConfigs/scraper.ts`.
+This file defines the `Scraper` agent:

 ```typescript
 import { AgentConfig, Tool, TranscriptItem } from "@/app/types";